 Pension benefits are provided through the Northern Ireland Civil Service pension arrangements which are administered by Civil Service Pensions (CSP).
 Staff in post prior to 30 July 2007 may be in one of three statutory based 'final salary' defined benefit schemes (classic, premium, and classic plus).
 These arrangements are unfunded with the cost of benefits met by monies voted by Parliament each year.
 From April 2011 pensions payable under classic, premium and classic plus are increased annually in line with changes in the Consumer Prices Index (CPI).
 Prior to 2011, pensions were increased in line with changes in the Retail Prices Index (RPI).
 New entrants joining on or after 1 October 2002 and before 30 July 2007 could choose between membership of premium or joining a good quality 'money purchase' stakeholder arrangement with a significant employer contribution (partnership pension account).
 New entrants joining on or after 30 July 2007 are eligible for membership of the nuvos arrangement or they can opt for a partnership pension account.
-Nuvos is an 'earned pension' arrangement in which members accrue pension benefits at a percentage rate of annual pensionable earnings throughout the period of scheme membership.
+Nuvos is a 'Career Average Revalued Earnings' (CARE) arrangement in which members accrue pension benefits at a percentage rate of annual pensionable earnings throughout the period of scheme membership.
 The current rate is 2.3%.
-Earned pension benefits are increased annually in line with increases in the CPI.
-For 2011, public service pensions will be increased by 3.1% with effect from April 2011.
+CARE pension benefits are increased annually in line with increases in the CPI.
+For 2012, public service pensions will be increased by 5.2% with effect from 9 April.